embumila/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Displaying the last digit of a number
+Printing every minutes of the day